nickkeepfer/GitWorkshop/01-Initial-Setup/README.md

 ## Opening a Terminal
-To install the CLI, you will likely need to use the terminal.
-This differs slightly based on which Operating System (OS) you are using.
+This workshop will be operating near exclusively from the terminal.
+Opening one differs slightly based on which Operating System (OS) you are using.
 Please proceed with the relevant instructions for your given OS.

 ### Linux
 In Linux, you can open up a terminal using the GUI or simply use the shortcut button combination `ctrl`+`alt`+`t`